A Semi Centralized Training Decentralized Execution Architecture for Multi Agent Deep Reinforcement Learning in Traffic Signal Control: Approach: Semi-Centralized Training, Decentralized Execution

 \subsubsection{Instantiation Degrees of Freedom}

-SEMI-CTDE does not prescribe low-level training mechanics.
-Beyond the state space (\ref{sec:state-design}) and reward function (\ref{sec:reward-design}) backbones, several interfaces are intentionally left open to implementation choice: the \emph{target update rule} that governs synchronization between evaluation and target networks; the \emph{exploration policy} that converts admissible value estimates into behavior; the \emph{replay memory architecture} that specifies how experiences are stored and kept at region scope; and the \emph{batch construction policy} that determines how samples are drawn for learning steps.
-Keeping these degrees of freedom explicit makes the architecture broadly applicable, easy to port across learning algorithms, and well suited to systematic ablations without altering the backbone.
+SEMI-CTDE does not prescribe low-level training specifications.
+Beyond the state space (\S\ref{sec:state-design}) and reward function (\S\ref{sec:reward-design}) backbones, several design choices are intentionally left open to implementation.
+The \emph{target update rule} that governs synchronization between evaluation and target networks; the \emph{exploration policy} that converts admissible value estimates into behavior; the \emph{replay memory architecture} that specifies how experiences are stored and kept at region scope; and the \emph{batch construction policy} that determines how samples are drawn for learning steps.
+Keeping these degrees of freedom explicit makes the architecture broadly applicable, easy to port across learning algorithms, and well-suited to systematic ablations without altering the backbone.